Jeremy Bonnet, President & CEO of Life Capital

 38 years at The New Jewish Home

-Jeremy didn’t come to medicine by way of medicine — he came to it by way of his mother.
-Annette Candelaria dedicated 38 years to The New Jewish Home, where she had a significant impact across multiple programs and communities.
-She was instrumental in opening the Manhattan Adult Medical Day Center, expanding vital services to members of the community.
-Ten years later, she was appointed Director of the Bronx Adult Day Care Program, where she provided strong leadership for five years.
+Jeremy didn’t come to medicine by way of medicine, he came to it by way of his mother.
+Annette Candelaria dedicated 38 years to The New Jewish Home, opening the Manhattan Adult Medical Day Center, leading the Bronx Adult Day Care Program, and standing alongside physicians and nurses in the COVID unit when adult day programs closed.

-Growing up around her work, Jeremy learned what healthcare really demands of the people inside it.
+Growing up around her work, Jeremy learned what healthcare demands of the people inside it.
 The shifts that don’t end at five.
-The exams studied for at the kitchen table.
-The dignity owed to anyone who has chosen a life of caring for strangers.
-International Medical Graduates — the doctors crossing oceans to serve in American hospitals — carry that load and a visa and a moving truck.
+The dignity owed to anyone who chooses a life of caring for strangers.
+International Medical Graduates carry that load, and a visa, and a moving truck.
 They deserve a housing partner who gets it.

 Why the classrooms matter

-Right out of high school, Jeremy worked as a paraprofessional in special education — one-on-one with kids who learn differently and need someone in their corner.
-It is the hardest, most undervalued work in any school building.
-The pay is too low, the funding is never enough, and the people who do it show up anyway.
+Right out of high school, Jeremy worked as a paraprofessional in special education, one-on-one with kids who learn differently.
+The pay is low, the funding is lower, and the people who do that work show up anyway.
+That is why 10% of every Life Capital donation goes to DonorsChoose, in the donor’s name, for classrooms serving children with special needs.

 What Life Capital stands for